aktin/docker-aktin-dwh/README.md

 ### Running Multiple AKTIN Instances on the Same Server

-To run multiple AKTIN instances on the same server, place each instance in a separate folder and assign unique ports per instance (`HTTP_PORT`).
+To run multiple AKTIN instances on the same server, place instances of `compose.yml` in separate folders and assign unique ports per instance (`HTTP_PORT`).
 Docker Compose will automatically use the folder name as the project name, isolating container names, networks, and volumes.
 You can configure the individual instances using `.env` files:

 `/opt/docker-deploy/aktin1/.env1`:
 ```bash